SystemsApproach/sdn/arch.rst

     :width: 600px
     :align: center

-    Trellis suite of control apps managing a (potentially distributed) leaf-spine fabric.
+    SD-Fabric suite of control apps managing a (potentially distributed) leaf-spine fabric.

-Finally, Trellis is sometimes deployed at a single site with multiple mobile base stations connected via Trellis leaf-switches.
-But Trellis can also be extended to multiple sites deeper into the network using multiple stages of spines, as shown in :numref:`Figure %s
+Finally, SD-Fabric is sometimes deployed at a single site with multiple mobile base stations connected via SD-Fabric leaf-switches.
+But SD-Fabric can also be extended to multiple sites deeper into the network using multiple stages of spines, as shown in :numref:`Figure %s
 <fig-trellis>`.
 Chapter 7 describes all of this in more detail.